mobily-enterprises/best-webdriver/GUIDE.md

 #### The generic "Remote" browser

 Lastly (and more commonly), you might want to connect to a generic webdriver proxy, which will accept your session requirement and will provide you with a suitable browser.
-In this case, you will use the generic browser called [Remote](https://mercmobily.github.io/best-webdriver/Remote.html), which is a "blank" browser without the ability to spawn a specific webdriver, and without and specific options.
+In this case, you will use the generic browser called {@link Remote}, which is a "blank" browser without the ability to spawn a specific webdriver, and without and specific options.

 Here is how you would run it: